LED Glow After Dark: What’s Happening When They’re Off?

 • In many cases a Lutron LUT-MLC will help

-LED luminescent layer glows when switched off
+LED Luminescent Layer glows when switched off

 Glowing of LED luminescent layer